Late fees are standard business practice, but the amount you can legally charge depends heavily on where your client is located.

 The state-by-state breakdown below covers the specifics.

-The key point worth making here is that just because 1.5% per month is standard doesn't mean it's automatically legal in every state or for every type of client relationship.
+But the key point worth making here is that just because 1.5% per month is standard doesn't mean it's automatically legal in every state or for every type of client relationship.

 Most MSP agreements fall under commercial contract law rather than consumer lending law, but state limitations can still apply.

 Late fee enforceability varies substantially by state.
 Some states allow broad contractual freedom while others place explicit limits on interest rates, penalties, or commercial finance charges.
-The table below reflects the current landscape for commercial contracts as of 2026.
+The table below reflects the current landscape for B2B commercial contracts as of 2026.

 Important: This section is informational, not legal advice, because laws change.
 Confirm current limits with a qualified attorney or your state's commerce department before implementing a late fee policy.